Large Language Models

 Private LLMs for Law Firms: How Law Firms Are Training LLMs on Case Law & Contracts—Securely

 Large Language Model technology has broken out of research labs and consumer chat assistants and is now knocking on the door of the legal profession.
 Forward-thinking firms no longer see generative AI as a novelty; they view it as a force multiplier—one that can sift through thousands of pages of precedent, summarize complex clauses, and even suggest drafting tweaks in seconds.
 Yet those same firms live and die by confidentiality.
+That tension is exactly why a private LLM for law firms looks so different from a public chatbot.

 The journey to train an in-house model on sensitive case law, client memos, and negotiated contracts therefore begins and ends with an ironclad security strategy.
 Below is a practical look at how elite firms are doing exactly that.